gyowanny/redsand/README.md

 ## ADMIN Endpoints

 These endpoints are meant to create and maintain users and organizations info.
-By default in the production environment they must be called with a valid token because a token validation filter is added on the top of each request.
+By default in the production environment they must be called with a valid token because a token validation filter is added on top of each request.
 Also by default the environemnt is set to Development so the filter is deactivated.

 - `POST /admin/user`
 - `PUT /admin/user/:id`